StanForever/awesome-websites/README.md

 * [http://internet-map.net](http://internet-map.net/) : A map of the Internet!
 * [http://www.iamawesome.com](http://www.iamawesome.com/) : Prepare to be mind blown.
 * [http://www.internetlivestats.com](http://www.internetlivestats.com/) : Live statistics of Internet usage and social media.
-* [https://iplogger.com](https://iplogger.com/) : IP Logger URL shortener web service helps to track data on your website traffic, get information about clicks on your short URLs shared via you social media channels or published on your website, lookup ip address, check ip location and check any URL for redirects and safety. :mag:
+* [https://iplogger.org](https://iplogger.org/) : IP Logger URL shortener web service helps to track data on your website traffic, get information about clicks on your short URLs shared via you social media channels or published on your website, lookup ip address, check ip location and check any URL for redirects and safety. :mag:
 * [https://isthisyour.pw](https://isthisyour.pw/) : Has your password leaked?
 Check here.
 * [https://www.instructables.com](https://www.instructables.com/) : Take the free classes for making anything.
 * [https://www.iconfinder.com](https://www.iconfinder.com/) : The best place to find icons of all sizes.
 * [http://invitationspace.com](http://invitationspace.com/) : Make your invitation easier with this free online invitational cards for every ceremony like Engagement, Wedding, Birthday, Baby shower, etc.
 * [https://iplocation.io](https://iplocation.io/) : Check results for any IP provided by different Geolocation providers.
+* [https://icanhazip.com](https://icanhazip.com/) : Check your IP address.
+* [https://isitonaws.com](https://isitonaws.com/) : Discover whether something on the Web is on AWS.

 ## J :
 * [http://jsbeautifier.org](http://jsbeautifier.org/) : Beautify, unpack or deobfuscate JavaScript and HTML, make JSON/JSONP readable, etc. :dizzy:
 * [https://virusscan.jotti.org](https://virusscan.jotti.org/) : Scan any suspicious file or email attachment for viruses.
 * [https://www.join.me](https://www.join.me/) : Share you screen with anyone over the web.
+* [https://jsonlint.com](https://jsonlint.com) : JSONLint is a validator and reformatter for JSON, a lightweight data-interchange format.
+* [http://jsonresume.io](http://jsonresume.io/) : You can upload your JSON resume according to the spec and this website will render it all pretty for you.

 ## K :
 * [http://www.keybr.com](http://www.keybr.com/) : Simple and adaptive typing lessons will help you type faster and with fewer errors.